dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 - LM_STATISTICS.
 If the above modes can not detect all your barcodes, adding this mode may help for QRCode and DataMatrix.
 - LM_STATISTICS_MARKS.
 This is optimized for Direct Part Marking (DPM) codes and DotCode.
 - LM_STATISTICS_POSTAL_CODE.
 For postal codes, adding this mode may help for some scenarios.
+- LM_CENTRE.
+Localizes barcodes from the centre of the image.

+By default, `LM_SCAN_DIRECTLY`, `LM_CONNECTED_BLOCKS`, `LM_LINES`, `LM_STATISTICS` have been set and this can localize most of regular barcode formats.
+If not, add the left modes according to particular barcode features.

 ### Adjust Parameters to Decode a Barcode Zone